Five Things To Know About Ghana - UrduPoint

 After more than 80 years as a British colony, Ghana was the first country in sub-Saharan Africa to gain independence, on March 6, 1957.

-Previously, between the 15th and 18th centuries, Ghana was a key departure point for the slave trade to Europe, America and the Caribbean.
+Previously, between the 15th and 18th centuries, Ghana was a key departure point for the slave trade to Europe, the United States and the Caribbean.

-Cape Coast, southwest of the capital Accra, was once the largest slave-trading centre in West Africa from where slaves were shipped to North and South America and the Caribbean.
+Cape Coast, southwest of the capital Accra, was once the largest slave-trading centre in West Africa from where slaves were shipped abroad.

 Now a fishing village, it has become a major tourist attraction.